marcopolo4k/vim-gbufs/README.md

 " cdo - Macro Replace with Q - The QuickFix List - one line at a time " macro q doesn't need the % in ':%s/TERM/REPLACE/g'
 " easiest previewing using '/'
+nnoremap <leader>gbufq :Mcrq<cr>
-nnoremap <leader>cdoq :Mcrq<cr>
+" alias, hinting you don't really need this plugin to do this part: nnoremap <leader>cdoq :Mcrq<cr>

 " [b]ufdo [r]eplace with macro [q]